-• If there is concern that the pupil is in immediate danger contact Children's Social Care (0300 456 0108) You may also consider contacting the police on 999.
-Go to section 'Making a referral to Social Care' (page 9)
+If there is concern that the pupil is in immediate danger contact Children's Social Care/Adult's Social Care (0300 456 0108 or 0300 456 0100 for out of hours) You may also consider contacting the police on 999.
+Go to section 'Making a referral to Social Care' (page 14)

-- Contact the parent/s or carer/s of the pupil concerned, if this has not already been done.
-You may wish to take advice from Children's Social Care before contacting the parent/carer.
-If, having sought advice, you believe that sharing this information may increase the risk of harm to the pupil do not share with parents at this stage.
-You must document your decision-making here if the decision is made not to share information with parents/carers.
-In the majority of cases informing the parents/carers of the concern / disclosure which has been reported will not increase risk.
-Ask for any additional information from the parent/carer if applicable. - Ensure that the parent/carer understands that a record will be kept by the school.
+• Contact the parent/s or carer/s of the pupil concerned, if this has not already been done.
+You may wish to take advice from Children's Social Care before contacting the

+• Ensure that the parent/carer understands that a record will be kept by the school.